MaharazAliyu/Simple_Flask_Deployment/README.md

-# flask-salary-predictor
+# salary-predictor
-This is project predicts the salary of the employee based on the experience.
+This is project predicts the salary of the employee based on years of experience.

 # Model
 model.py trains and saves the model to the disk.